 Also, despite crowds being lighter than normal, it’s not like the streets are uniformly empty (though there being things to see is much of the appeal of New York) – here’s a glimpse Saturday afternoon by Union Square:

 We continued up through mid-town, stopping and resting a bit at our hotel as well.
-We did zig-zag quite a bit, for instance, we walked by the outside of the UN Headquarters on the east, and we eventually made it to Central Park in the late afternoon.
+We did zig-zag quite a bit, for instance, we walked by the outside of the UN Headquarters on the east, and we eventually made it to our Central Park destination in the late afternoon.

 It was an absolutely beautiful spring afternoon at Central Park.
 The Sheep Meadow was full of (distanced) groups hanging out.
 We walked around some and grabbed a food truck dinner at the park.

 We didn’t get great evening photos, but we explored around midtown in the early evening and then rested our feet.
 If you are traveling with kids, make sure you gauge their stamina before you try to walk as much as we did.

 The following morning, we had 9am reservations for the High Line, with is a recent-ish walkway converted from an elevated railway on the west side.
 When we arrived at the Vessel at the end of the walk, we noted some fancy cars being shown off for an event: